 Tofu (豆腐) or bean curd has been around for a long time and is considered an ancient food for Japanese and many Asian cuisines.
 It may be the original meat substitute, but there’s more to it.

-If you’re looking to eat more plant-based foods, do get familiar with the world of tofu and tofu recipes!
+If you want to eat more plant-based foods, familiarize yourself with the world of tofu!

 Table of contents

-The basic process of tofu making is similar to cheese making.
-Tofu is made by cooking whole soybeans in water, then grinding it up and straining the soymilk.
+The basic process is similar to cheese making.
+It is made by cooking whole soybeans in water, grinding them, and straining the soymilk.
 The soymilk is then coagulated and then pressed into soft white blocks.
-The liquid is strained from the solids will dictate the final texture and type.
+The liquid is strained from the solids, dictating the final texture and type.

 Its popularity has spread worldwide beyond the vegetarian and health food community.
-In the US, tofu has existed since the 70s, and it’s now a mainstream food product.
+In the U.S., tofu has existed since the 70s and is now a mainstream food product.
 It stands up well to stir-frying, deep-frying, and baking.
 It’s a great addition to any Asian or non-Asian dish.

 What Does It Taste Like

-For those who are new or unfamiliar with it, some may think it’s bland.
-That’s because they have yet to taste fresh quality tofu.
+For those who are new or unfamiliar with it, some may think it’s bland and lacks flavor.

 The beauty lies in its transformative ability, which can easily absorb flavors.
 It can be the star of the main dish, as a side that complements your meal, or as a secret binder to improve the texture of your food.
 Besides savory dishes, you can even use it to make desserts or smoothies!